NBA Twitter Is Having Fun With This Quote After The Pacers-Nets Game

 Publish date:

 "What Club?"
-Yes, James Harden Really Said That After The Nets Beat The Pacers And NBA Twitter Had Fun With It
+NBA Twitter Is Going Crazy Over What James Harden Said After The Nets Beat The Pacers

 The Brooklyn Nets defeated the Indiana Pacers 105-98 on Friday night in Brooklyn.